How To Subtract in Google Sheets

 How To Subtract Columns in Google Sheets

 Sheets doesn't just let you subtract cells, you can also subtract columns.
-To subtract entire columns in Google Sheets, you can use a formula that applies subtraction to each cell in the columns you want to subtract.
+To subtract in sheets by entire column, you can use a formula that applies subtraction to each cell in the columns you want to subtract.
 Here’s how:

-2. Type the formula =A1 - B1 to subtract the value in cell B1 from the value in cell A1.
+=A1 - B1to subtract the value in cell B1 from the value in cell A1. -

 This will subtract values in column B from the corresponding values in column A for each row.
 You can adjust the column references (A and B) as needed to subtract different columns.